iambst/CYBR8420_Titans_SA_Project/Threat_Modeling/DesigningforSoftwareSecurityEngineering.md

 ### Content spoofing
 Next cloud does not consider content spoofing as a bounty-worthy vulnerability.
 ### User enumeration
-Nextcloud considers user enumeration a security risk as for convenience and for features such as Server-to-Server sharing this is an expected behaviour.
+Nextcloud considers user enumeration a security risk as for convenience and for features such as Server-to-Server sharing it is considered as an expected behaviour.
 ### Brute force of credentials
 Nextcloud 12 introduced brute force protection.
 If user finds a way in which it is broken, it could qualify as a security issue.
 Nextcloud states that using TOR or similar solutions can be used to circumvent IP address based brute force protection.
 It is also not implemented in all endpoints, but should not allow guessing passwords at great speed from a single IP address.
 ### Server-side request forgery